 Common goals for a website redesign often include things like:

-- Better Core Web Vitals scores (faster sites are better for everyone)
+- Achieving better Core Web Vitals scores (since faster sites benefit everyone)

-- Improved conversion rates (whether that’s form submissions, product purchases, or any other key action on your site)
+- Increasing conversion rates (whether that means more form submissions, product purchases, or any other key action on your site)

-- Improved user engagement, measured by things like dwell time and bounce rates
+- Boosting user engagement, measured by factors like dwell time and bounce rates

-- Adding new functionality to enhance the user experience (like customer reviews, faster checkout, better way to show video, or easier navigation)
+- Adding new functionality to enhance the user experience (for example, customer reviews, faster checkout, improved video display, or simpler navigation)

 Some of these goals, like your Core Web Vitals scores or conversion rates, are easily measurable by tracking metrics.
 Others, like creating a better design system, might be more about achieving a certain feeling or level of efficiency.
 The important thing is to make sure your goals are well-defined and written down before you start.